graphql-markdown/graphql-markdown/README.md

 ### Plugin Loaders

-Starting version `1.5.0`, `docusaurus2-graphql-doc-generator` only provides `graphql-file-loader` document loader out-of-the-box.
+`graphql-file-loader`, the local file loader, is provided out-of-the-box.
 Thus, by default, the `schema` default loading expects a local GraphQL schema definition file (`*.graphql`).

-However, this behaviour can be extended by installing additional GraphQL document loaders (see [full list](https://github.com/ardatan/graphql-tools/tree/master/packages/loaders)).
+Additional GraphQL document loaders can be used (see [full list](https://github.com/ardatan/graphql-tools/tree/master/packages/loaders)).

-If you want to load a schema from a URL, you first need to install the package `@graphql-tools/url-loader` into your Docusaurus project:
+For example, if you want to load a schema from a URL, you first need to install the package `@graphql-tools/url-loader` into your Docusaurus project:

 ```shell
 yarn add @graphql-tools/url-loader